-Asset Managers engage with investee companies to protect or enhance the value of the Schemes' assets by aiming to bring about a change to the investment's ESG practices and performance.
+Asset Managers engage with investee companies to protect or enhance the value of the Scheme's assets across all time horizons.
+Engagement can be in relation to a number of matters including, but not limited to, performance, strategy, risks, capital structure and management of actual or potential conflicts of interests.
+Engagement also aims to bring about a change to the investment's ESG practices and performance.

-Asset Managers also engage with investee companies to build long-term relationships with management as part of their ongoing monitoring and scrutiny of the Schemes' assets.
+Asset Managers also engage with investee companies and other relevant stakeholders to build long-term relationships with management as part of their ongoing monitoring and scrutiny of the Scheme's assets.